Jahnavi-0305/Applied-Agentic-AI/new-folder/Workflow-or-agents.md

 > **Don't use a sledgehammer to crack a nut.
 Use the simplest tool that solves the problem.**

 Plain code → Workflow → RAG → Agent.
 Each level is more powerful but also more expensive and harder to maintain.
 Pick the right level for your problem.
 That's the whole point.

+IMP UI POINT;

+An autonomy slider is a design pattern that lets users control how much they trust an AI agent by choosing between three modes.
+In **Manual mode**, the human does everything and the agent stays silent.
+In **Ask mode**, the agent suggests actions but the human must approve each one before anything happens — like GitHub Copilot suggesting code that you accept by pressing Tab.
+In **Agent mode**, the agent acts on its own and only notifies the human afterward — like an AI that automatically fixes bugs without asking.
+The key insight is that users should never be forced into full autonomy from day one.
+Trust is built gradually — users start in Ask mode, see that the agent makes good decisions, and then choose to give it more control over time.
+Without this slider, an agent either feels useless because it does nothing, or feels scary because it does too much without permission.